Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Preliminaries

 \subsection{Lagrangian Game and \texttt{LagrangeBwK} Algorithm}

 We start with \texttt{LagrangeBwK}, which is an algorithm for the stochastic BwK initially introduced in \cite{immorlica2020lagrangebwk}.
-It is based on a linear relaxation of the stochastic BwK problem, its dual program, and the corresponding Lagrange function.
-More precisely, consider a multi-arm bandit problem subject to knapsack constraints where $\mathcal{S}$ denotes the finite set of arms (actions) and $\bm{X}=(X(a))_{a\in \mathcal{S}}$ is the distribution over the arms (primal variable).
-Moreover, let $\mathcal{R}$ be a finite set of resources such that pulling an arm $a\in\mathcal{S}$ consumes $w_i(a)$ amount of resource $i\in \mathcal{R}$, and returns an expected reward of $r(a)$.
-The stochastic BwK is given by the following linear program (LP):
+It is based on the linear relaxation of the stochastic BwK problem and the corresponding Lagrange function.
+More precisely, consider an MAB problem subject to knapsack constraints. { In the MAB problem, the learner makes sequential decisions over the time horizon $T$.
+The learner has a finite set of actions (arms) denoted by $\mcs$ and $d$ types of resources.
+For each resource $i \in [d]$, the learner has a fixed budget $B_i$.
+Pulling an arm $a \in \mcs$ consumes $w_i(a)$ unit of resource $i$ in expectation and returns an expected reward $r(a)$.
+After proper scaling, we assume that the learner has the same budget for each resource $i \in [d]$, i.e., $B_i = B_0 \leq T \: \forall i \in [d]$.
+Without loss of generality, we assume that time is also a type of resource with budget $B_0$, and pulling any arm $a\in \mcs$ deterministically consumes $B_0/T$ unit of time resource.
+The learner aims to maximize its expected cumulative reward while respecting the budget constraint of each resource.
+Define $(y(a))_{a\in\mcs}$ as the distribution over the action space.
+Therefore, this leads to the following LP for the learner:

+By comparing the LP defined earlier for the dynamic CBG problem by Eq. \eqref{eq:cbg-LP-obj}-\eqref{eq:cbg-LP-distr} with this LP represented by Eq. \eqref{eq:bwk-LP-obj}-\eqref{eq:bwk-LP-distr}, one can see that the former is a special case of the latter LP where there is only one type of resource (i.e., the troops) apart from the time resource, and the objective function is scaled by $T$.
+The action set $\mcs$ is exactly the set of allocation actions in Eq. \eqref{eq:action-set}. }